Morgan-Gan/VisionAlg_CPP/README.md

 # VisionAlg_CPP
-For activity recongnition，object detection and tracking project

-# SlowFast-Network-pytorch
-An easy PyTorch implement of SlowFast-Network ["SlowFast Networks for Video Recognition"](https://arxiv.org/abs/1812.03982).
+For activity recongnition，object detection and tracking project, which is based on an easy PyTorch implement of SlowFast-Network ["SlowFast Networks for Video Recognition"](https://arxiv.org/abs/1812.03982).

 We also complete a real-time action detection demo.
 The demo is orgnized as：